vincentlaguna/mission-share-kindness-v1.0/README.md

 Vincent Laguna: "Through the journey of developing my first Rails application from scratch in collaboration with my wife, I have learned how far my passion for software development extends.
-By producing somthing that may impact individuals in a positive way I have a richer understanding of the meaning of carrying through works that one is passionate about, regardless of the obstacles."
+By producing something that may impact individuals in a positive way I have a richer understanding of the meaning of carrying through works that one is passionate about, regardless of the obstacles."